Large kiln body riveted and welded components

 15CrMoR, 12Cr1MoVR

-High-temperature areas such as transition zones and firing zones (operating temperature 500~600℃).
+High-temperature zones such as the transition zone and firing zone (operating temperature: 500–600°C)

-Cr-Mo-V alloy steel with excellent high-temperature strength, creep resistance, and oxidation resistance.
+Cr-Mo-V alloy steel, featuring excellent high-temperature strength, creep resistance, and oxidation resistance.

-Extremely high temperature or highly corrosive areas (e.g., kiln mouth protective plates with severe alkali corrosion).
+Extremely high-temperature or highly corrosive areas (such as kiln mouth guards severely affected by alkali erosion)

-Resistant to high-temperature oxidation and corrosion, but costly, with a large thermal expansion coefficient; thermal fatigue must be considered.
+Resistant to high-temperature oxidation and corrosion, but costly and featuring a high thermal expansion coefficient—thermal fatigue should be carefully considered.

 Method